Maryland preps resources as coronavirus cases grow to eight

 Workers at the Gaylord National Resort located at the National Harbor were alerted by the county that an attendee from New Jersey at the Conservative Political Action Conference held in February tested positive for the virus; Carter said workers were told to see a physician and stay home if they began experiencing symptoms.

-Prince George's County Public Schools Chief Operating Officer Barry Stanton said the education system suspended school-sponsored international travel, created a designated time for young students to wash their hands and started looking into the possibility of remote classes.
+Prince George's County Public Schools COO Barry Stanton said the education system suspended school-sponsored international travel, created a designated time for young students to wash their hands and started looking into the possibility of remote classes.

 "The most important message that we want to send to parents is to please keep their children at home if they are ill," Stanton said.